 What Does Website Updating Include?

 In this article, we will dive into the importance of website maintenance further on.
-But the question may remain that what does website maintenance actually include?
+But the question may remain what does website maintenance actually include?

 So, we are listing a few tasks below:

 - Updating your CMS plugins

 For sure website maintenance is a hard commitment when you already have to work so much more to achieve your website’s goals.

 So, If you are still scratching your head about following a web maintenance routine, perhaps learning more about its importance will help you make up your mind!

 To help, we are listed below, 8 reasons why website maintenance is important for your website:

 - Improves SEO ranking